 Astronomer CEO Andy Byron Resigns After Coldplay Concert Clip Goes Viral

-"Before this week, we were known as a pioneer in the DataOps space, helping data teams power everything from modern analytics to production AI.
+It continued, "Before this week, we were known as a pioneer in the DataOps space, helping data teams power everything from modern analytics to production AI.
 While awareness of our company may have changed overnight, our product and our work for our customers have not.
-We're continuing to do what we do best: helping our customers with their toughest data and AI problems," the statement concluded.
+We're continuing to do what we do best: helping our customers with their toughest data & AI problems," as quoted by Variety a Coldplay concert Wednesday night in Foxborough, Massachusetts, a fan cam found Bryon with his arms around a woman.
+Once spotted, they quickly moved away from each other and hid their faces from the camera.

-The viral video showed Byron and Cabot hugging at Coldplay's recent concert in Massachusetts.
-The Jumbotron put the spotlight on the pair mid-concert, creating an embarrassing moment for them as they attempted to hide their faces from the public.
+The couple was identified on social media, and the clip of them together has amassed tens of millions of views since it was posted late Wednesday.

-The idea of a CEO being involved in an extramarital affair with the company's HR chief seems to have intrigued meme-makers on social media.
-Meme videos spread online in no time and garnered millions of views.
+Coldplay frontman Chris Martin noticed the couple's odd reaction on the arena's jumbotron.
+As they ducked away, Martin joked, "Either they're having an affair or they're just very shy."

 Legal Disclaimer: